hmendeslx/asias_fds_profiles/README.md

 asias_fds_profiles
 ==================

-Themed sets of flight data metrics used in testing Flight Data Services Ltd services and code.
+Themed sets of flight data metrics used in testing services and code provided by Flight Data Services Ltd.

 Project released under the Open Software License (OSL-3.0).